FrostDigital/nats-helm-chart/readme.md

 # NATS Helm chart

-A Helm chart of Apcera NATS message bus.
+A Helm chart for deploying [NATS message bus](https://nats.io/) on a Kubernetes cluster.

 ## Usage